timesler/docker-jupyter-dl-gpu/README.md

 # docker-jupyter-dl-gpu

-GPU-enabled docker image for deep learning

 [![Build Status](https://github.com/timesler/docker-jupyter-dl-gpu/workflows/docker-build/badge.svg)]()

+GPU-enabled docker image for deep learning.

+The image provides a complete environment for deep learning in pytorch, including ipython, conda, cuda, pytorch, torchvision, tensorboard, numpy, pandas, scipy, matplotlib, seaborn, and many more (see below for a full package list).

+This image is fully compatible as the user image for a JupyterHub deployment.

 ## Prerequisites